apache/pulsar/site2/website/blog/2020-06-18-Apache-Pulsar-2-6-0.md

 We have been advancing to enable Pulsar to use other metastore services rather than ZooKeeper.
 This PIP converts `ManagedLedger` to use the `MetadataStore` interface.
 This facilitates the metadata server plug-in process.
 Through the `MetadataStore` interface, it is easy to add other metadata servers into Pulsar such as [etcd](https://github.com/etcd-io/etcd).

 For more information about PIP-45, see [here](https://github.com/apache/pulsar/wiki/PIP-45%3A-Pluggable-metadata-interface). <br> For more information about implementation details, see [PR-5358](https://github.com/apache/pulsar/pull/5358).

-### [PIP 53] Contribute DotPulsar to Apache Pulsar

-Previously, there were no official client libraries for .NET To optimize developer experience and performance.
-Consequently, a client library in C# for .NET - [DotPulsar](https://github.com/apache/pulsar-dotpulsar) has been developed.

-For more information about PIP-53, see [here](https://github.com/apache/pulsar/wiki/PIP-53:-Contribute-DotPulsar-to-Apache-Pulsar)

 ### [PIP-54] Support acknowledgment at the batch index level